axeld5/arc_transduction/INFERENCE_METHODS.md

 ## 2. Deep Dive Method

-An iterative refinement approach that feeds the model's output back as input for up to N iterations.
+An iterative refinement approach that feeds the model's output back as input for up to N iterations. **All problems are processed in batches at each iteration for maximum efficiency.**

 **Usage:**
 ```bash